-Counted as credits attempted, equal to an F on the student's record

-To determine a student's academic status, the University uses a grade point system.
-Each qualitative grade has the numerical values listed, e.g., a grade of A has a value of 4.000; a grade of B has a value of 3.000.
-Grade points are computed by multiplying the course credit by the numerical value of the grade earned.
-For example, a three-credit course completed with a grade of C carries 6.00 points (3 x2.00).
+Counted as credits attempted, equal to an F on the student's record points are computed by multiplying the course credit by the numerical value of the grade earned.
+For example, a three-credit course completed with a grade of C carries 6.00 points (3 ×2.00).
 The grade-point average (GPA) is obtained by dividing the total number of grade points earned by the total number of credit hours attempted.